 Because it only makes sense to apply this model to speech audio, it is combined with the SpeechRT and Volume models to increase the reliability of the results.

-The receptive filed of this model is 2107 milliseconds.
+The receptive field of this model is 2107 milliseconds.

 |Receptive Field||Result Type|